-Ah man, I had no plans to move so I slowly walked over to the hi-fi, a good 20-25ft away, to flick Choice FM back on.
+Ah man, I had no plans to move so I slowly walked over to the hi-fi, a good 15-20ft away, to flick Choice FM back on.
 They had put on Kool FM.
 I didn’t know this at the time & I’d never even heard of it.
 I knew of jungle, but never took the time to listen to it.
 Too noisy.

-As I reached up to select my preset again, something stopped me about the music stopped me.
+As I reached up to select my preset again, something about the music stopped me.
 I stood & listened for a few more seconds transfixed on the beats, turned up the volume a little & walked back to the counter.
 All day I listened.

 Day after day I listened in the car, at work, in the car back & all evening at home.
 Sometimes the signal was perfect, sometimes not so.
 I’d got to know the name & over time I got to understand that this was a pirate station that only broadcast on weekends.
 When I caught it mid-week the first time, this was some sort of bank holiday thing so the station took a few more chances.

-You can now fast forward the through 1998 for my first DnB rave where I decided on a set of decks.
+Fast forward the through 1998 for my first DnB rave where I decided on a set of decks.
 Definitely.

 My mind goes into overdrive when I try to work it out.
 Did those two random lads really cause everything that has followed or did they simply bring it to the fore?